DataDog/documentation/content/en/getting_started/workflow_automation/_index.md

 ## Run history

-Once you trigger the workflow you can watch its progress and debug failed steps in the **Run History** view.
+Once you trigger the workflow, you can watch its progress and debug failed steps in the **Run History** view.
 Select an executed step to see the inputs, outputs, execution context, and error messages.
 The example below shows a step that failed due to an invalid Jira configuration.

 {{< img src="/getting_started/workflow_automation/testing_the_workflow.mp4" alt="Preview of Workflow Testing" style="width:100%" video=true >}}

 To make edits to your workflow, click **Configuration**.
 To get back to the run history view, click **Run History**.

-To view a list of previous workflow executions and whether each execution succeeded or failed, you can use the initial run history view.
-You can return to the initial execution history at any time by clicking on the workflow canvas.
+To view a list of previous workflow executions and whether each execution succeeded or failed, use the initial run history view.
+Return to the initial execution history at any time by clicking on the workflow canvas.

 ## Conclusion

-You're done!
 When the monitor triggers the workflow, it creates a Jira issue for your engineering team to review.
 Here is an example Jira issue:

 {{< img src="/getting_started/workflow_automation/jira_ticket.png" alt="Jira ticket that is generated from the workflow">}}